Lovely cottage in Snowdonia, private hot tub, by mountains & award winning beach

 Fairbourne

-Located in Fairbourne, this cottage is in a rural area and on a lake.
-Fairbourne Golf Club and Mach Loop are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Eryri National Park and Mawddach Valley - Arthog Bog.
+Located in Fairbourne, this cottage is in a rural area and near the beach.
+Fairbourne Golf Club and Mach Loop are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Barmouth Beach and Eryri National Park.
 Travelling with kids?
 Consider Penrhyn Amusement Arcade and Fairbourne Railway.
 Jet skiing and scuba diving offer great chances to get out on the surrounding water, or you can seek out an adventure with mountain climbing and hiking nearby.

 Getting around